-Q: Do I need to install AWS Application Discovery Service's Discovery Connector or Discovery Agent to use the EC2 instance recommendations feature?
+Q: Do I need to install the AWS Application Discovery Service Discovery Connector or Discovery Agent to use the EC2 instance recommendations feature?

-No. To use the EC2 instance recommendations feature, you need to ensure that on-premises server details are available in the AWS Migration Hub.
-You can either import existing server inventory information from a source such as a Content Management Database (CMDB), or use the AWS Application Discovery Service to collect data directly from your environment.
+No. To use the EC2 instance recommendations feature, you need to ensure that on-premises server details are available in AWS Migration Hub.
+You can import existing server inventory information from a source such as a content management database (CMDB), or use the AWS Application Discovery Service to collect data directly from your environment.